hickory-dns/hickory-dns/crates/rustls/README.md

 # Overview

+*NOTICE* this crate has been deprecated, instead please see `trust-dns-proto` with the `dns-over-rustls` feature

 Trust-DNS Rustls is a library which implements the DNS over TLS protocol and client side functions.

 This library allows for TLS connections to be established to remote DNS servers.
 It can replace the standard `ClientConnection` in the Trust-DNS library.
 This uses the rustls TLS library for all TLS communications.